Vedder, Scheer take top honors at dairy cattle show

-Showing dairy cattle is a family business in Franklin County and it showed in Friday afternoon’s show.
+Showing dairy cattle is a family business in Franklin County, and it showed on Friday afternoon.

 The Vedder and Scheer families swept the podium for market dairy cows.
-Brooke Vedder and her cow won grand champion while Zachary Scheer’s heifer finished runner up.
-After the show, Zachary, 9, said he was the fifth generation in his family raising dairy cattle.
+Brooke Vedder and her cow won grand champion, and Zachary Scheer’s heifer finished runner-up.
+After the show, Zachary, 9, said he was the fifth generation in his family to raise dairy cattle.

-Isabelle Scheer, and her cow won the best udder award in the market show.
+Isabelle Scheer and her cow won the best udder award in the market show.
 It was praised by the judge for how well it carried its udder, which was nearly full to bursting.
-The showmen don’t milk their cows the morning before the show in order to really show off the mammary organ.
-Milk dripped from the cow’s teats as Isabelle led her around the ring
+The handlers don’t milk their cows the morning before the show in order to show off the mammary organ.
+Milk dripped from the cow’s teats as Isabelle led her around the ring.

-Isabelle’s second cow, Lani, is her favorite cow to show because of her good bone structure and shiny black coat.
+Isabelle’s second cow, Lani, is her favorite cow to show because of her good bone structure and shiny black coat, she said.
 Lani, under Isabelle’s direction, took home the grand prize for Holstein cows.

 Brady Vedder, who is 18, showcased his skill and poise in the ring, earning the tap for best-in-class senior showman.